mikez321/bike/README.md

 This is a simple API created with Python 3.8.4 Django 3.1.5 and Django REST Framework 3.12.2.
 It exposes bike and wheel objects.
 By utilizing a PUT/PATCH endpoint you can add a front wheel and rear wheel to a bike object.

 ### Setup:

+__ITS ALIVE!__:  _As of 1/25/21 this api now lives on AWS Elastic Beanstalk.
+The CLI will require setup, but after requirements are installed it will run._

 Python is required, and you don't have it, you can get a version of it [here](https://www.python.org/downloads/).

 While not "required" I highly suggest adding an alias for 'python manage.py...' as you will be running that quite a lot in Django/DRF.
 I use the alias `pym` and will refer to it below.
 To add an alias, open your bash/zsh profile and add the following: